remigermain/nested-multipart-parser/README.md

 	data = {
 		'the[0][chained][key][0][are][awesome][0][0]': 'im here !!'
 	}
-	# with "dot" separator in options is ;look like that
+	# with "dot" separator in options is look like that
 	data = {
 		'the.0.chained.key.0.are.awesome.0.0': 'im here !!'
 	}